 Kâmpóng Cham Province

 People in Kâmpóng Cham are ethnic Khmer.
-However, the province’s town includes a sizeable Cham minority, an excessively high number of Muslims and Christians; and of Chinese origin.
+Although, the province’s town includes a sizeable Cham minority, an excessively high number of Muslims and Christians; and also Chinese origins.

-The landscape for the whole 7 hours is stark and very dry from deforestation; it’s very sad to see so many hours without trees in a country!
+The desolate landscape for the whole 7 hours is stark and very dry from deforestation.
+It’s very sad to see so many hours without a tree.

-Take a stroll along the riverfront (Sihanouk Street), which is pleasant, good for people watching and taking photos.
-You can enjoy a bustling river scene in the mornings.
+Take a stroll along the riverfront (Sihanouk Street), which is pleasant, good for people watching, and taking photos.
+Enjoy a bustling river scene in the mornings.
 Along the way, seek the ever-elusive well-advertised French Colonial architecture – good luck finding some!

-Stop for an icy Anchor (locally-brewed) beer or a refreshing and freshly made pineapple, avocado, or mango juice (choices are almost endless); or a scrumptious Khmer meal.
+Stop for an icy Anchor (local) beer or a refreshing and freshly made pineapple, avocado, or mango juice – choices are almost endless.
+Why not indulge in a scrumptious Khmer meal?

 Hang around long enough and once the ‘tourist’ chat is over, politics and local resentment starts filtering through, especially bitterness towards the government corruption and how only a select few reap foreign aid money.

-Tip: Mr Buth Gideon (firstname.lastname@example.org) owns his own tuk-tuk, speaks English, and seemed very pleasant.
-Although we didn’t go with him as already had a tour booked, he charges US$20 for a day tour of the usual sights.
+Tip: Mr Buth Gideon (firstname.lastname@example.org) owns his own tuk-tuk, speaks English, and seems very pleasant.
+Although we didn’t go with him as already booked a tour, he charges USD$20 for a day tour of the typical sights.

-This is a NGO restaurant run by BSDA (Buddhism for Social Development Action in Kampong Cham) providing an environment for orphans and vulnerable children to learn service and cooking skills, whilst producing the most scrumptious of meals.
+This is a NGO restaurant run by BSDA (Buddhism for Social Development Action in Kampong Cham).
+And provides an environment for orphans and vulnerable children to learn service and cooking skills, whilst producing the most scrumptious of meals.

 Leaving Kâmpóng Cham

-Bought the Neak Krorhorm Transportation bus (USD$7.50) to Siem Reap from the actual office on Preah Monivong Boulevard, which is supposed to be an easy bus run…
+With a bus ticket to Siem Reap bought from the Neak Krorhorm Transportation (USD$7.50) actual office on Preah Monivong Boulevard, the journey is supposed to be an easy bus run…